Introduction

 - Reduced financial stress.

-- Improved decision-making about spending and saving.
+- Improved decision-making when it comes to spending and saving.

 10 Steps to Mindful Debt Management